Super Match (association football)

-The Super Match is an annual and bi-annual pre-season friendly tournament.
-The tournament was previously referred to as Thomas Cook Trophy until 2008, Ferrostaal Cup in 2010, Winoly Cup in 2012, and Super Match by Carlsberg, due to sponsorship.
-Manchester City are the hosts of the competition.
+The Super Match was an annual and bi-annual pre-season friendly football tournament.
+The tournament was previously referred to as "Thomas Cook Trophy" until 2008, "Ferrostaal Cup" in 2010, "Winoly Cup" in 2012, and "Super Match by Carlsberg", due to sponsorship.
+Manchester City F.C. were the hosts of the competition.
 The game is usually the last before the Premier League opening match and features a highly reputed UEFA club.

-Manchester City have played against UEFA Champions League sides Arsenal, Borussia Dortmund, Lazio, Milan, Olympiacos, Porto, VfB Stuttgart, and Valencia in previous editions of the competition.
+Manchester City played against UEFA Champions League sides Arsenal, Borussia Dortmund, Lazio, Milan, Olympiacos, Porto, VfB Stuttgart, and Valencia in previous editions of the competition.

-Super Matches which do not involve Manchester City are known as SuperGames and are played in Gothenburg, Sweden.
+Super Matches which did not involve Manchester City were known as SuperGames and were played in Gothenburg, Sweden.